AmirYarmhmdi/IoT-based-Earthquake-Early-Warning-and-Vital-Utilities-Shut-off-System/IoT_Project/README.md

 The system consists of the following components:

 ### 1. Sensors
-- Digital accelerometers and analog geophones.
+- Digital accelerometers (e.g., ADXL345 via I2C) and analog geophones.
 - Sensors publish data in **SenML format** to MQTT topics.

 ### 2. Message Broker (MQTT)
-- A broker such as **HiveMQ** is used to handle communication between sensors, the controller, and actuators.
+- A broker such as **HiveMQ** is used to handle communication between sensors, controller, and actuators.

 ### 3. Controller
 - Subscribes to sensor topics.